diegoparrilla/slate/source/index.html.md

 * __HTTP/1.1 400 Bad Request__: The JSON object, Country code and/or the TTL are malformed, the Country code cannot be stored.
 Check the response text for more information about the error.

-## Add the Continent of an IP address to the private QUARANTINE-CONTINENT backlist
+## Add the Continent of an IP address to the private QUARANTINE-CONTINENT blacklist

 ```shell
 $ curl -i -H "X-Auth-Token: UUID" -X POST -d'{"continent":<CONTINENT_CODE>,"ttl":<TTL>}' "https://api.apility.net/quarantine/continent"